WALSH/LANGAN INTRODUCTION

 Men

-The following pictures all show men in tradition Irish peasant attire which included the knee britches.
-However, other pictures, see the "son" under "Men and Women Together" show men wearing regular long pants.
+Most of the following pictures show men in tradition Irish peasant attire which included knee britches.
+Other images show men wearing long pants.

 Stoddard lectures Ireland, 1901